What is pelvic pain?

 - Physical therapy

-to help you better cope with chronic pain.
-In other cases, healthcare providers may
+chronic pain.
+In other cases, you may benefit from:

 Key points about pelvic pain

-- Pelvic pain is a common problem among women.
-Its nature and intensity may fluctuate,
+- Pelvic pain is a common problem in

 - Pain can be acute or chronic.